(2,3)-Cordial Oriented Hypercubes: Non- -Cordial Oriented Cubes.

 \section{Non-$(2,3)$-Cordial Oriented Cubes.}

 In the previous section, we demonstrated the existence of $(2,3)$-cordial oriented hypercubes of varying dimension including dimension $3$.
-Now, in Theorem \ref{non_cord}, we demonstrate the existence of at least one oriented cube that is not $(2,3)$-cordial, that is, we demonstrate there exists an oriented cube that does not admit a $(2,3)$-cordial labeling.
+Now, we demonstrate the existence of oriented cubes that are not $(2,3)$-cordial, that is, we demonstrate there exist oriented cubes that do not admit $(2,3)$-cordial labelings.

-\begin{theorem} The oriented cube $V$ in Figure \ref{non_cord_1} is not $(2,3)$-cordial. \end{theorem} \begin{proof} We shall demonstrate $V$ does not admit a $(2,3)$-cordial labeling.
-Let $f$ be a friendly vertex labeling applied to $V$, then we need only argue in two complimentary cases, $f(b_1) = f(v_1)$ and $f(b_1) \neq f(v_1)$.